metapages/compute-queues/app/browser/public/README.md

 Go [this link](https://container.mtfm.io/?command=cHJpbnQgXCggc2Rmc2RmMiBcKQ%3D%3D&image=python3#/queue/1?command=cHl0aG9uIC1jICdwcmludCgiaGVscCIpJw%253D%253D&image=python%253A3.8.8-alpine3.13&job=JTdCJTIyY29tbWFuZCUyMiUzQSUyMnB5dGhvbiUyMC1jJTIwJ3ByaW50KCU1QyUyMmhlbHAlNUMlMjIpJyUyMiUyQyUyMmltYWdlJTIyJTNBJTIycHl0aG9uJTNBMy4xMi4xLWFscGluZTMuMTklMjIlN0Q=&queue=public1) to run a simple python job using the worker above:

-## Important details
+## Inputs, outputs, and caching

+ - env var `JOB_INPUTS` is the directory where job input files are copied.
+Defaults to `/inputs`
+ - env var `JOB_OUTPUTS` is the directory where job output files will be copied when the job finishes successfully.
+Defaults to `/outputs`

 ### Directory for caching data and large ML models

-The directory `/shared` and `/cache` point to the same volume, which is shared between all jobs running on a host.
+The directory defined in the env var `JOB_CACHE` (defaults to `/job-cache`) is shared between all jobs running on a host.
 Use this location to store large data sets and models.

+The cache is not shared between worker instances, only between jobs running on a single instance or computer.

 ## Description